 Depletion or enrichment in 14C in organic material compared with atmospheric 14CO2 is called isotopic fractionation.
 The measured 13C values from the organic material can be used to determine the terrestrial or marine reservoir of the dated organisms (Lanting & van der Plicht, 1996).
-Because of depletion, the marine organisms along the Dutch coast of the North Sea are about 400 14C years older than contemporaneous terrestrial plant organisms.
-So, the ages of these marine organisms - such as shells – have to be corrected by 400 years, to be subtracted from their measured 14C age in years BP.
+Because of depletion, the marine organisms along the Dutch coast of the North Sea are about 400 14C years older than contemporaneous terrestrial plant organisms so the ages of these marine organisms – such as shells – have to be corrected by 400 years, to be subtracted from their measured 14C age in years BP.

 In older reports and publications (before 2000), the Center for Isotope Research of Groningen University usually presented ages of marine shells with this marine reservoir correction (shell analyses with GrN number or oldest GrA number).
 In the present paper, the international convention is used and the reservoir correction is applied only to the corrected ages in calendar years.